Joy Shu’aibu: “We know that whatever barriers women face, in general women with disabilities face even more”

 “Supporting people with disabilities to use their voices so that they can unleash their potential has been the high point of my career.

 “By training, I am a doctor.
 I have a fellowship in family medicine and a Master’s in public health.
 I joined Sightsavers about seven years ago.
-As Director of programme operations for Sightsavers in Nigeria, I oversee a variety of different programmes in inclusive education, inclusive employment as well as inclusive health.
+As country director for Sightsavers in Nigeria, I oversee a variety of different programmes in inclusive education, inclusive employment as well as inclusive health.

 “With our partners, we are working to understand the barriers that persons with disabilities face in accessing family planning services and come up with strategies to address some of these barriers.
 We are also looking at the health system itself and engaging with service providers to understand what their perceptions of disability are and what is preventing them from providing family planning services to people with disabilities.